aptech/docs/docs/CR-declare.rst

         8
         9

-    //Create a 2x1 character matrix
+    // Create a 2x1 character matrix
     declare matrix x = alpha beta;

-    //To print character matrices, the '$' operator must
+    // To print character matrices, the '$' operator must
-    //be prepended to the variable name
+    // be prepended to the variable name print $x;
-    print $x;

 The code snippet directly above, produces: